facebookresearch/vissl/docs/source/vissl_modules/data.rst

 Expected dataset structure for CIFAR100
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The expected format is the exact same format used by torchvision, and the exact format obtained after expanding the
+The expected format is the exact same format used by torchvision, and the exact format obtained after either:

-"CIFAR-100 python version" archive available at https://www.cs.toronto.edu/~kriz/cifar.html.*
+- expanding the "CIFAR-100 python version" archive available at https://www.cs.toronto.edu/~kriz/cifar.html

+- instantiating the :code:`torchvision.datasets.CIFAR100` class with :code:`download=True`

 .. code-block::